Overview

 Initialize the SDK in your Nest.js application using one of these methods:Synchronous Configuration

-Configure the SDK synchronously withforRoot
+Configure the SDK synchronously withforRoot:

 Asynchronous Configuration

-, ideal for dynamic configuration with ConfigService
+Configure the SDK asynchronously withforRootAsync, ideal for dynamic configuration with ConfigService:

 Wait for Readiness

-The SDK initializes automatically during module setup—no need to manually wait for readiness with the injectedFsClient
+The SDK initializes automatically during module setup—no need to manually wait for readiness with the injectedFsClient.

 User Context Decorator

-Simplify user context access by creating a custom decorator that returns anFsUserContext
+Simplify user context access by creating a custom decorator that returns anFsUserContext object.
+Pass this object to flag() and track() functions.

-as a parameter in controller methods.
+This decorator enables passing @UserContext() as a parameter in controller methods.

 Refer to the Nest.js documentation for Authentication to learn about

-, which can append user
+AuthGuards, which can append user incoming requests.Ensure the

-is unique and persistent for accurate MAU tracking and consistent flag evaluations.
+key in FsUserContext is unique and persistent for accurate MAU tracking and consistent flag evaluations.
 See User Context Best Practices for details.Usage

 Evaluate Flags